At a Glance

 Condensed Itinerary

 Seven nights at the Inn on the Alameda.
-Galleries, cliff dwellings, a private Plaza tour, a sip-and-savor afternoon, a dawn balloon ride, and quietly indulgent dinners along Canyon Road.
+Galleries, cliff dwellings, a Plaza walking tour, a sip-and-savor afternoon, a dawn balloon ride, and quietly indulgent dinners along Canyon Road.

 🏜️ WED 3 · ARRIVAL & PLAZA